Improved data management solutions for stratified and personalised medicine.

 Competition Funded PhD Project (European/UK Students Only)

+We have the necessary critical mass of skilled post-docs to provide support to a PhD student in the various aspects of bioinformatics that will be appropriate to his or her studies.
 Two key areas of unmet need have been identified where innovation and PhD student training would be attractive:

 1) Better connecting healthcare and research data